-QUARTERLY TAX & WAGE REPORTS

-Any employing unit which is or becomes a liable employer within any calendar year must file Quarterly Tax and Wage Reports with the GDOL for the entire calendar year.
-These reports may be filed online or on paper forms on or before January 31 for the prior calendar year.

-If liability requirements are met at any time in a year, an employer must file reports for all quarters in which employment occurred during that year.
-All wages paid to an employee in insured employment by an employer must be reported for the quarter in which payment was actually made to the employee.

-All employers (except those who have only domestic service employees) must file a Quarterly Tax and Wage Report (DOL-4N).
-Employers with twenty-five (25) or more employees shall submit an Employer's Quarterly Tax and Wage report and payment electronically in a format approved by the Commissioner.
-The quarterly reports are due at the end of the month following the end of each calendar quarter as shown below:

-Quarter Reporting Periods Due Date

-1 January-March April 30

-2 April-June July 31

-3 July-September October 31

-4 October-December January 31

-Employers with domestic service employees are only required to file an annual Tax and Wage Report (DOL-4) that is due by January 31 for the prior calendar year.
+QUARTERLY TAX & WAGE REPORTS Any employing unit which is or becomes a liable employer within any calendar year must file Quarterly Tax and Wage Reports with the GDOL for the entire calendar year.
+These reports may be filed online or on paper forms on or before January 31 for the prior calendar year. which employment o ployer must file reports for all quarters in id to an employee in insured employment payment was actually made to the and Wage Report (DO Employer's Quarterly OL-4N).
+Employers with twenty-five (2 y Tax and Wage report and payment of The quarterly reports are due at the en te employees) must file a Quarterly Tax 25) or more employees shall submit an electronically in a format approved by d of the month following the end of each Quarter Reporting Periods Due Date 1 January-March April 30 2 April-June July 31 3 July-September October 31 4 October-December January 31 Employers with domestic service employees are only required to file an annual Tax and Wage Report (DOL-4) that is due by January 31 for the prior calendar year.
 See Employers with Only Domestic Service Employees section for more information.

-FILING YOUR TAX & WAGE REPORTS

-There are two ways to file Quarterly Tax and Wage Reports with the GDOL:
+FILING YOUR TAX & WAGE REPORTS There are two ways tOnline via the IntePaper reports to file Quarterly Tax and Wage Reports ernet with the GDOL: Online Filing s to file your Quarterly Tax and Wage R enorts online: There are three ways to file your Quarterly Tax and Wage Reports online: Internet Tax and Wage System: Optimal for employers with 100 or less employees.

-- · Online via the Internet - · Paper reports

-Online Filing

-There are three ways to file your Quarterly Tax and Wage Reports online:

-Internet Tax and Wage System: Optimal for employers with 100 or less employees.
 File reports via direct entry of tax and wage records within the Employer Portal on the GDOL website at dol.georgia.gov.
 Receive confirmation of filing within 24 hours.
 Technical expertise is not required.
 Internet Wage File Upload System: Optimal for employers with more than 100, but less than 15,000 employees.
-Upload tax and wage records within the Employer Portal on the GDOL website at dol.georgia.gov.
+Upload tax and wage records within the Employer Portal on the GDOL website at dol.georgia.gov .
 CSV and Excel files are accepted, which is perfect for employers who use software, e.g., QuickBooks, to manage payroll.
 Submission results are returned within a few hours, notifying you if file updates are required.
 Technical expertise is not required.
 Tax and Wage SFTP Process: Optimal for large employers with over 15,000 employees and payroll service providers (PSPs) submitting reports for multiple employers.
 Reports are uploaded to GDOL's Secure File Transfer Protocol (SFTP) server.
 Technical expertise is required to establish a GDOL SFTP account and test.
 Once a report has been filed online using the Internet, as a convenience, the system will retain your employees' names and Social Security Numbers for the next quarter's filing.

-Paper Filing

-Employers with less than twenty-five (25) employees who choose not to file online may elect to submit a paper Quarterly Tax and Wage Report (DOL-4N).
-The form is available on the GDOL website at dol.georgia.gov under Forms and Publications.
+Paper Filing Employers with less than twenty-five (25) employees who choose not to file online may elect to submit a paper Quarterly Tax and Wage Report (DOL-4N) .
+The form is available on the GDOL website at dol.georgia.gov under Forms and Publications .
 An example of the form is on the following pages.

-Complete each part of the report in accordance with the form's instructions and mail to:

-Georgia Department of Labor P.O.
-Box 740234 Atlanta, GA 30374-0234

-If you need assistance, please contact the Employer Accounts Unit at 404.232.3245.
+Complete each part o of the report in accordance with the fo rm's instructions and mail to: Georgia Department of Labor P.O.
+Box 740234 Atlanta, GA 30374-0234 e, please contact the Employer Accou nts Unit at 404.232.3245. - - · -

-EMPLOYER'S QUARTERLY TAX & WAGE REPORT (DOL-4N): PAGE 1